-Nepal was a Hindu Kingdom with constitutional monarchy until 2006.
+Nepal was a Hindu Kingdom under a constitutional monarchy until 2006.
 On 18 May 2006, the House of Representatives unanimously voted to curtail the power of the king and declared Nepal a secular state.
 On 28 December 2007, a bill was passed in parliament to amend Article 159 of the constitution – replacing "Provisions regarding the King" by "Provisions of the Head of the State" – declaring Nepal a federal republic, and thereby abolishing the monarchy.
 The bill came into force on 28 May 2008.

-After a few months' stalemate, the political parties agreed to go for a fresh mandate under an interim election government.
-Elections to the second Constituent Assembly were successfully held on 19 November 2013 and subsequently a new government and a new 601-member Constituent Assembly were formed.
-The CA finally delivered the long-overdue constitution of Federal Democratic Republic of Nepal, which was promulgated by the President on 20 September 2015.
-There has been mixed reactions to the new constitution.
-Sections of political parties in the south continue to stage strong protests against the constitution, demanding some amendments.
-The parties, however, have not been able to reach any agreement regarding the amendments.
+Following a few months' stalemate, the political parties agreed to go for a fresh mandate under an interim election government.
+Elections to the second Constituent Assembly were successfully held on 19 November 2013, resulting in the formation of a new government and a new 601-member Constituent Assembly.
+This CA was able to deliver the long-overdue constitution, which was promulgated by the President on 20 September 2015.
+The document, however, has provoked mixed reactions, with sections of the population and political groups staging protests against it, and demanding amendments.

 Nepal, then, presently finds itself at a critical juncture: while on one hand it must prepare to transform from a unitary to federal structure, with the necessary changes to central, provincial and local systems; on the other, it has the additional burden of recovering from the devastating earthquake that struck the country in 2015 and pulling itself back on the path of sustainable development.